Bettie Margaret Smith Professorship in Engineering

 University of Texas at Austin

-Technology of China in 1994 and his PhD degree in Civil and Environmental Engineering,
+Science and Technology of China (USTC) in 1994 and his PhD degree in Civil and Environmental Engineering,

-with specialty in Mechanics, Materials, and Structures, from Princeton University in 2001.
+with specialty in Mechanics of Materials and Structures, from Princeton University in 2001.

 - Fracture Mechanics (EM388F, Spring 2019, Fall 2013, Spring 2008)